New federal shuttered venue grants can help keep theaters, museums going

 As the COVID-19 pandemic continues to spread economic illnesses to hometown businesses in the form of service rollbacks, temporary closures, and bankruptcies, a new federal aid program may be the medicine many small theaters, museums, zoos and “shuttered venues” need.

-The federal Small Business Administration has $15 billion for its Shuttered Venue Operators (SVO) grant program but is not yet accepting applications.
-However, this may be a better opportunity for eligible businesses than applying for a new Paycheck Protection Program loan – since organizations that get a PPP loan after Dec.
+The federal Small Business Administration has $15 billion for its Shuttered Venue Operators (SVO) grant program and is now accepting applications (updated 4/8/21).
+This may be a better opportunity for eligible businesses than applying for a new Paycheck Protection Program loan – since organizations that get a PPP loan after Dec.
 27 cannot receive an SVO grant.
+Qualifying organizations can apply through https://www.svograntportal.sba.gov/s/.

 We advise businesses to consider the benefits of both programs.
 Companies can get 2½ times their average monthly payroll costs under PPP.
 The SVO grant program offers the lesser of an amount equal to 45 percent of their 2019 gross earned revenue or $10 million.
 Other factors that may make the SVO grant more appealing includes broader use of funds, longer period to use funds, and since it is a grant, no repayment.

-As details emerge from SBA about the Shuttered Venue Grant program, we will keep you updated, but the following is what we know so far:
+Should additional details emerge from SBA about the Shuttered Venue Grant program, we will keep you updated, but the following is what we know as of the program's release in January 2021:

 Qualifying for the Shuttered Venue program